-- The project was a fair assessment of my skill and ability.
+The project was a fair assessment of my skill and ability.

-- The hiring team was responsive throughout the process.
+The hiring team was responsive throughout the process.

-- The interviewer(s) got an accurate sense of my strengths and weaknesses.
+The interviewer(s) got an accurate sense of my strengths and weaknesses.

 In addition to giving candidates a chance to share any feedback they’d like, we ask, “Based on your experience applying to Help Scout, how likely are you to tell a friend or colleague to apply for a job here?”
-All feedback is good feedback and helps us evolve and improve our process.
+All feedback is good feedback, and it helps us evolve and improve our process.

 While it can be uncomfortable to send a feedback survey to candidates we’ve disqualified, it’s an important data point to collect because it helps us know whether we’re creating a meaningful, timely process for all involved.
 And it’s always great to know that even a rejected candidate still has positive things to say about our process.